East of the M60‘s preview of this year’s Local Elections

 Candidates by ward:

 Please note that the asterisk denotes a sitting councillor.
-Each ward name is colour coded according to its incumbent party.
+Each ward name is colour coded according to the sitting councillor’s party.

 - Liam Billington, Conservative Party;